Blog

 Which Measure to Use

-Due to the limitations of NPS we have focused on happy, meh, and sad.
-We don’t call an unhappy (sad) customer detractor per se.
-The NPS question ”how likely are you to recommend us?" is an attitudinal measure and cannot be related to customers’ actual behavior.
-We introduced XPressScore™ and have tested it with over 5 million feedback across different industries.
+Because of the limitations above, we built our measurement around the full spectrum of responses — happy, meh, and sad.
+We don't automatically brand an unhappy customer a "detractor," because the NPS question ("how likely are you to recommend us?") is an attitudinal proxy that doesn't always track real behavior.
+We introduced XPressScore™ and have validated it against more than 5 million pieces of feedback across industries.

 author